barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Junior physics student at Colorado College trying to determine the existence of a quiescent low-mass x-ray binary pair in the open cluster NGC6819.
+Junior physics student at Colorado College doing research with the Gosnell Research Group.
+I'm primarily tasked with performing photometry on the data.

 ### Contact